 Sierato painted the background of the shoes with a unique product from Solar Color Dust which changes color when heated.

-O’Neal, who is ready to take the court for UCLA this season after having a heart condition addressed, was so pleased with his new shoes that he even took the wearable works of art to bed.
+O’Neal, who transferred from UCLA to LSU after having a heart condition addressed, was so pleased with his new shoes that he even took the wearable works of art to bed.

 SHAREEF LOVES DRAGON BALL